kmoroz/WhatAWatchHuh/README.md

 </br>
 </br>

 A watchface for `Fitbit Versa 3` & `Fitbit Sense`.
-It displays the current time & weekday with a pinch of existential dread brough to you by your favourite meme.
+It displays the current time & weekday with a pinch of existential dread brought to you by your favourite meme.